Online Report Instruction Summary:

 - Career Development Awards: Please refer to the award as a “Professional Development Assignment” or “PDA.”
 We are required to use this terminology in reporting to the Board of Regents.

-- Products and Outcomes
+III.
+Products and Outcomes

-Please list all products and outcomes of your developmental award under the headings provided: Publications (specify under review of in press); Presentations/Performances/Exhibits; Grants Submitted (specify pending or funded); Course Materials (specify prepared or revised); Other Products or Results.
+Please list all products and outcomes of your developmental award under the headings provided: Publications (specify under review or in press); Presentations/Performances/Exhibits; Grants Submitted (specify pending or funded); Course Materials (specify prepared or revised); Other Products or Results.
 Be specific with titles, journals, dates, locations, etc.

 Narrative Report (maximum, 5 pages single-spaced)